 Plus, if you’re having a girl, her ovaries are already equipped with enough primitive cells to produce six million eggs.

-Changes in you and your body at 20 weeks pregnant
+What happens to your body at 20 weeks pregnant?

 The first time you feel your baby move inside you is like… wow!
-If you’re not feeling much yet, don’t worry, this is normal as baby movements at 20 weeks differ from mum to mum.
+If you’re not feeling much yet, don’t worry, this is normal as baby movement at 20 weeks differ from mum to mum.
 At this stage you’ll only feel subtle movements: a twitch maybe, or a flutter.
 It takes some practise to recognise them when they come - patience and a bit of peace and quiet can help.
 If you have any concerns over baby’s movements speak to your midwife straight way.

 Bear in mind that babies usually have their most active phase in the evening between 8-11 p.m., and when you move around, you’re basically rocking them to sleep.
 They can sleep up to 20 hours a day right now.
 Lucky baby.
 It’s usual for kicks against your tummy only to become really clear from the 25th week as baby and bump grow.

 Sadly, as a pregnant woman, you are at a higher risk of gum disease due to increased levels of progesterone.
-So, it’s important to resist donut temptation and control your sugar intake.
+So, it’s important to resist donut temptation and control your sugar intake during pregnancy.
 Your gums can become swollen and bleed, and your teeth are more likely to be attacked by plaque too.
 Here’s a few ways to look after your teeth and gums:

 Remember to tell your dentist the names and dosages of all medications you are taking, including vitamins such as folic acid, as these may affect your treatment plan.